Lithium is going to be one of the most important and impactful metals in the next decade.

 These explosive gains are due to remarkable improvements in the efficiency and costs of batteries.
 Also, many countries are determined to reduce emissions for health and environmental reasons.

 The companies that dig the lithium out of the ground and process it will also be big winners.
-Here are four lithium investments which could soar to new highs:
+Here are four lithium investments that could soar to new highs:

 ALB is the leader in lithium mining and accounts for 21% of global production.
 As the price of lithium rises, its earnings and the value of its assets will also increase.